Surfperches/Seaperches: Family Embiotocidae

 Identification: Although similar to both the walleye surfperch and silver surfperch, the spotfin surfperch is identified by the large black spots in the dorsal and anal fins.
 Their coloring is a silver body with a dusky back.

-Size: To 6 inches; most caught from piers are near this size.
+Size: To 8 inches; most caught from piers are around five to six inches in length.

-Range: Bahia Blanca, central Baja California to Seal Rock, Oregon.
+Range: Bahia Blanca, central Baja California, to Seal Rock, Oregon.
+Common from northern California to the Santa Barbara Channel in sourthern California.

 Piers: Although relatively rare at southern and northern California piers they do show up along the central coast.
 At the Pacifica Pier they will often be mixed in with schools of walleye and silver surfperch.
 A few are taken at piers located near the entrance to San Francisco Bay, especially the Fort Baker and Fort Point Piers.
 Best bet: Pacifica Pier.